 Learning dependencies from data with neural networks has become ubiquitous.
-However, when it comes to problems whose inputs lack structure (which is often the case for tabular data), other techniques can provide accurate results.
-Of these, Bayesian approaches are the most appealing.
-First, they allow us to avoid over-fitting by imposing prior distribution on the parameters of the model and then marginalizing them out; this acts as a regularization.
+However, when it comes to problems without any structure in inputs (which is often the case for tabular data) other techniques can provide accurate results.
+Bayesian approaches are ones of the most appealing.
+First, they allow to avoid over-fitting by imposing prior distribution on the parameters of the model and then marginalizing them out which acts as a regularization.
 Second, Bayesian models are probabilistic models, so they can provide uncertainty estimate of the predictions.
-Models based on the Gaussian process (GP) are few of the most popular bayesian tools, especially for regression tasks, and are often applied to model physical characteristics, time series forecasting, object tracking, and many others.
+Gaussian Process (GP) based models is one of the most popular bayesian tools, especially for regression tasks, which is often applied to model physical characteristics, time series forecasting, object tracking, and many others.

-Technology and availability of computational resources allow the generation of a lot of data for a given problem.
-So, to succeed in solving the problem, the most crucial role is the accurate analysis of the obtained data.
-Generally, in data-driven approaches, the more data we have, the better model we can construct.
+Technology and availability of computational resources allow generating a lot of data for a given problem.
+So, to succeed in solving the problem the most crucial role plays accurate analysis of the obtained data.
+Generally, in data-driven approaches the more data we have, the better model we can construct.
 The standard approach to build GP models heavily suffers from the computational complexity that grows cubically with the data set's size.
 Therefore, developing large-scale GP approaches is an important research direction.

-When we need to analyze some object of phenomenon, the data generation process is one of the initial stages in the analysis.
-A properly generated data set allows the capture of all the peculiarities of the characteristics we are interested in.
-In many engineering applications, the data is often generated on a grid.
-This can be encouraged by an experimental setup.
-For example, when designing some assembly part, an engineer can run a computer simulation to measure its characteristics or can create the detail in fullscale and conduct live experiments.
-In the former case, there are some parameters that can be easily changed, such as some external conditions, so it is natural to choose their values on a grid.
+When we need to analyze some object of phenomenon, the data generation process is one of the initial stages in analysis.
+The properly generated data set allows capturing all the peculiarities of the characteristics we are interested in.
+In many engineering applications the data is often generated on a grid.
+This can be encouraged by the experimental setup.
+For example, designing some assembly part engineer can run a computer simulation to measure its characteristics or can create the detail in full-scale and conduct live experiments.
+In the former case there are some parameters that can be easily changed, like some external conditions, so it is natural to choose their values on a grid.
 The parameters of the detail itself are much harder or expensive to change.
 In this case, the data set has a particular structure.
 Sometimes, there can be missing points in this structure due to some simulation errors or the infeasibility of some set of parameters.
-Nevertheless, possessing a structure in the data set, even with missing points, can be utilized to build more efficient algorithms.
+Nevertheless, having the structure in the data set, even with missing points, can be utilized to build more efficient algorithms.
 In many cases, however, the data set is unstructured.
-To cover such cases, approximate models should be developed.
+To cover such cases approximate models should be developed.

-GP is a simple yet powerful model, which can be used as a part of other complex systems, such as Bayesian optimization and multi-fidelity modeling.
-Developing accurate largescale GP models allows us to apply such models in other systems.
-For example, GP models can be incorporated into deep neural networks, density estimate pipeline, or simultaneous localization and mapping problems in robotics.
-Using GP models may not only result in better accuracy but can also provide an analytical solution, regularize the final model, etc.
+Gaussian Processes is a simple yet powerful model that can be used as a part of other complex systems, e.g., Bayesian optimization, multi-fidelity modeling, etc. Developing accurate large-scale GP models allows us to apply such models in other systems.
+For example, GP models can be incorporated into deep neural networks, density estimate pipeline or simultaneous localization and mapping problems in robotics.
+Using GP models not only may result in better accuracy, but can also provide an analytical solution, regularize the final model, etc.

-To sum up, the development of large-scale GP models for structured and unstructured data sets is an actual research direction.
-Providing examples on how to use different properties of such GP models in different data-driven systems is essential and is of practical interest.
+To sum up, the development of large-scale Gaussian Process models for structured and unstructured data sets is an actual research direction.
+Providing examples on how to use different properties of such GP models in different data-driven systems is essential and has a lot of practical interest.